raito-io/terraform-provider-raito/docs/resources/identitystore.md

 - `description` (String) The description of the identity store
 - `master` (Boolean) `True`, if this is a master identity store.
 Default: `false`
+- `owners` (Set of String) The IDs of the owners of the identity store

 ### Read-Only